Is your mum becoming more forgetful? Is your dad struggling to climb the stairs?

 Sensory Services by Sight for Surrey is the largest charitable organisation in Surrey working with people who are visually impaired, Deaf, Hard of Hearing or who have combined sight and hearing loss, Deaf and Hard of Hearing.

 Care and support services in England are not free like healthcare.
-Most people have to pay something towards their own care and some will have to pay for all of the costs.
+Most people have to pay something towards their care and some people will have to pay for all of their care costs.
+To find out more, contact the Adult Social Care information and advice line on 0300 200 1005 or text 07527 182861 (for the deaf or hard of hearing)

 Other websites that can help